Operation Caribbe: Results

 In 2013, Ottawa, Ville de Québec, Kingston, Summerside, Yellowknife, Edmonton, Victoria, Preserver and four CP-140 Aurora aircraft and crew were deployed.
 Canadian participation resulted in the assistance of seizing 5080 kg of illegal drugs during the year.

 In 2014, Kingston, Glace Bay, Nanaimo, Whitehorse and a CP-140 Aurora and crew have been deployed.
 Kingston and Glace Bay completed their six-week deployments and returned to Halifax, Nova Scotia in April 2014.
 While returning from the operation, Kingston had a small fire aboard, which was dealt with and no casualties were incurred.
-The operation resulted in the interception of 2400 kg of cocaine.
+The operation resulted in the interception of 2400 kg of cocaine valued at $80 million (wholesale).

 Summerside joined Operation Caribbe in June.
 Beginning in September, Athabaskan joined the operation.
 On 1 October, the destroyer participated in the seizure of 820 kg of cocaine valued at $24.5 million.

 In January 2015, Winnipeg deployed to the eastern Pacific Ocean as part of the operation.
 As of 25 February, four Kingston-class vessels were deployed to the Caribbean; Whitehorse, Nanaimo, Goose Bay and Moncton.
 In March 2015, as part of Operation Caribbe, Goose Bay and the US frigate USS Kauffman along with Shawinigan, intercepted a vessel in the Caribbean Sea carrying 1017 kg of cocaine.
 In early March 2015, Whitehorse, in conjunction with the US Navy and the US Coast Guard, intercepted a freighter in international waters in the eastern Pacific Ocean that led to the seizure of 5200 kg of cocaine.
 On 10 March, Nanaimo came across fifty 1 kg packets of cocaine floating in the ocean.
 Athabaskan sailed for the Caribbean on 16 April to take part in Operation Caribbe.

 In October 2015, Brandon deployed with Whitehorse off the Pacific coast of North America as part of Operation Caribbe.
 During their deployment, Brandon performed two seizures of smuggling vessels and Whitehorse one.
 In total, seven seizures were performed interdicting a total of nearly 9,800 kg of cocaine.
 The two ships returned to Canada in December.